Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 Documents

 As previously mentioned, we've already provided our public Denvr docs at /data/docs inside the container.
-Before we can have our AI assistant reference these documents, we need to tell Open WebUI to scan these documents and store the embeddings in a vector database.
-Thanksfully, Open WebUI already comes with a default embedding model and a vector database.
+Before our AI assistant can reference these documents, we must tell Open WebUI to scan them and store the embeddings in a vector database.
+Thankfully, Open WebUI already comes with a default embedding model and a vector database.
 From the 'settings' tab shown earlier, navigate to the "Documents" page.

 On this page, we'll just hit the "Scan" button and replace the 'RAG Template' with the following: